Timeline of HIV/AIDS: 1990s

 February 17 – Randy Shilts, author of And the Band Played On: Politics, People, and the AIDS Epidemic, dies at his home of AIDS-related complications.

-February 19 – English artist, film maker, costume designer, stage designer, writer, gardener, and gay rights activist Derek Jarman passes away at age 52 from an AIDS-related illness in London.
+February 19 – English artist, film maker, costume designer, stage designer, writer, gardener, and gay rights activist Derek Jarman dies at age 52 from an AIDS-related illness in London.

 March 21 – Actor Dack Rambo dies of AIDS-related complications.
 He was one of the first actors in Hollywood to publicly acknowledge being HIV positive.
 He retired from acting and spent the remainder of his life raising awareness about AIDS.

-March 22 – Musician and singer-songwriter Dan Hartman passes away due to an HIV/AIDS-related brain tumor in Westport, Connecticut.
+March 22 – Musician and singer-songwriter Dan Hartman dies due to an HIV/AIDS-related brain tumor in Westport, Connecticut.

-April 16 – Actor Ron Vawter, a founding member of the experimental theater company The Wooster Group, passes away from an AIDS-related heart attack while on a plane from Zürich to New York City.
+April 16 – Actor Ron Vawter, a founding member of the experimental theater company The Wooster Group, dies from an AIDS-related heart attack while on a plane from Zürich to New York City.

 November 11 – Television personality Pedro Zamora, who brought international attention to HIV/AIDS and LGBTQ issues and prejudices through his appearance on MTV's reality television series, The Real World: San Francisco, dies from AIDS-related progressive multifocal leukoencephalopathy at the age of 22.

 December 3 – Elizabeth Glaser, wife of Starsky & Hutchs Paul Michael Glaser, dies from AIDS-related complications, almost 10 years after receiving an infected blood transfusion while giving birth.
 She unknowingly passes HIV on to her daughter Ariel and son Jake.
 Ariel died in 1988, Jake is living with HIV, and Paul Michael remains negative.

 December 31 – Australian performance artist, club promoter, and fashion designer Leigh Bowery dies from an AIDS-related illness.

 Sarah Jane Salazar, a 19-year-old Filipino AIDS activist and educator, publicly states she contracted HIV from a foreign customer while working as a club entertainer in the early 1990s.
 She was the second Filipino to do so.
 The first was Dolzura Cortez.

+Jeanne Gapiya-Niyonzima becomes the first person from Burundi to publicly declare that they are HIV positive.